Skip to main content

 *Disclaimer: The programs and courses require a minimum number of students in order for the classes to be offered.

-Quality classroom instruction combined with hands-on experience is provided during the 10 week Phlebotomy Technician program.
+• Quality classroom instruction combined with hands-on experience is provided during the 10-week (or 2-week summer accelerated) Phlebotomy Technician program.

 Areas of Study Include: